MooersLab/pymolsnips/README.md

 Over 100 lines of pml commands and settings are required to make more sophisticated images.
 It is difficult to issue so many commands through PyMOL's graphical user interface (GUI) without making mistakes.
-If the commands are not saved to an open script file with a `.pml` file extension, to an opened log file, or to a frequently saved session file, the work can be lost.
+If the commands are not saved to an open script file with a <em>.pml</em> file extension, to an opened log file, or to a frequently saved session file, the work can be lost.
-(Use the **spse** function in the `pymolshortcuts.py` file in the <a href="https://github.com/MooersLab/pymolshortcuts">pymolshortcuts</a> repository to save session files with time stamps to avoid overwriting previously saved session files.)
+(Use the <b>spse</b> function in the <em>pymolshortcuts.py</em> file in the <a href="https://github.com/MooersLab/pymolshortcuts">pymolshortcuts</a> repository to save session files with time stamps to avoid overwriting previously saved session files.)

 Here are of some figures that are impossible or tedious to make via the PyMOL GUI alone.